Phnom Penh Guide

 Phnom Penh Guide featuring the annual Water Festival

 29 November 23: The Phnom Penh annual water festival concluded last evening.
-Another logistical success for Cambodia in entertaining well in excess of one million visitors, to witness this remarkable event, with origins going back hundreds of years.
+Another logistical success for Cambodia is entertaining well in excess of one million visitors, to witness this remarkable event, with origins going back hundreds of years.
 Actually, and thankfully, very few problems, even the weather behaved itself.

-Sadly, I was unable to witness the 2nd and 3rd days, but thoroughly enjoyed the opening day.
+Sadly, I was unable to witness the 2nd and 3rd days but thoroughly enjoyed the opening day.
 Oarsman warming up and getting in tune for competitions to come, added to the excitement of watching many boats with their dedicated crews, sailing up and down the Tonle Sap.

 I noticed that they have a seating area for foreigners.
 I decided to make use of this free facility, from where you can see the boats, very much appreciated.

-22 November 23: As most will already be aware, the annual Water Festival in Phnom Penh will commence on Sunday 26 November and conclude on Tuesday the 28th.
+22 November 23: As most will already be aware, the annual Water Festival in Phnom Penh will commence on Sunday 26 November, and conclude on Tuesday the 28th.
 This is a public holiday, known locally as Bon Om Touk.

 Some 300 boats will participate along the section of the Tonle Sap River in front of the Royal Palace.
 It is expected that many thousands will line the river walk to witness this important, colourful event which last took place in 2019, subsequently cancelled for 2020 and 2021 because of Covid.
-Last years event was not held due to Phnom Penh hosting the ASEAN summit.
+Last year’s event was not held due to Phnom Penh hosting the ASEAN summit.

 Let’s all enjoy, I for one, very much looking forward to witnessing this competition and will report further as it progresses.